Tommy La Stella Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- The 8.6 strikeouts per nine innings put together by the Guardians pitching staff last season ranked 16th in the big leagues.
+- The 8.6 strikeouts per nine innings put together by the Guardians pitching staff last season ranked 16th in MLB.

-- Guardians pitchers combined to surrender 172 total home runs at a rate of 1.1 per game (15th in baseball).
+- Guardians pitchers combined to allow 172 total home runs at a rate of 1.1 per game (15th in baseball).

-- Gaddis starts for the first time this season for the Guardians.
+- Civale starts for the first time this season for the Guardians.

-- When he last appeared on Thursday, Sept.
-15, the 24-year-old righty started the game and went four innings against the Chicago White Sox.
+- The 27-year-old righty started and threw a third of an inning in his last appearance on Tuesday, Oct.
+18 against the New York Yankees.

 © 2023 Data Skrive.
 All rights reserved.